The rainy season brings a whole different set of road risks.

 There are various different models on the market and an experienced windscreen repair professional will know how to handle each one.
 They will always test to ensure that the rain sensor is working properly before removing the glass or starting any repair work and will ensure that great care and the right steps are taken to ensure the device is fully operational when it is reconnected.

 Rain sensor technology has proved to be a great asset in helping drivers get the better of wet weather conditions and Autoscreens has proved to be a great asset in helping drivers with quick, convenient and hassle-free windscreen replacement in Perth for over 25 years.

 They keep abreast of all new technologies so that their customers always get the very best expertise when it comes to windscreen repairs and replacements in Perth.
-For personalised mobile service 24/7 and skilled, professional workmanship that is fully guaranteed and recommended by all major insurers, contact Jason on 0400 200 086
+For personalised mobile service 24/7 and skilled, professional workmanship that is fully guaranteed and recommended by all major insurers, contact Jason on 0400 200 086 or via the website.

 Jason’s extensive professional qualifications and his broad industry experience paired with his military background means he brings an extraordinary level of skill, expertise and meticulous attention to detail to every aspect of his business.

 Prior to starting Autoscreens, Jason worked for several leading international windscreen companies as well as spending a number of years in the armed forces.
 He has accumulated numerous professional qualifications, industry accolades and leadership awards, and is a highly respected volunteer in his local community.

 Under his expert stewardship, Autoscreens has grown into one of the leading windscreen companies in Perth.
 Despite its success, he has ensured that the family-owned and managed company remains true to its founding values of integrity, quality and unsurpassed customer service.